forrestbao/MLClass/README.md

 # MLClass
-Machine Learning class taught at ISU, Fall 2020 [Syllabus](syllabus.md)
+Introduction to Machine Learning class taught at ISU, Fall 2020 to Spring 2021 [Syllabus](syllabus.md)

 All materials, except recorded videos uploaded to Canvas due to privacy concerns, are posted in this repository.